-Furthermore, Persians aren’t demanding and are happy as long as you provide them everything they want.
+Furthermore, Persians aren’t demanding and are happy as long as you provide them with everything they want.

-But ignore them for too long, and you’ll see what a grumpy cat breed they can be.
+But ignore them for too long, and you’ll see what a grumpy breed they can be.

 #5 Exotic Shorthair

-Have you ever seen a sad face cat breed and wonder what it is?
+Have you ever seen a sad face cat breed and wondered what it is?

-A mix between Persian and American Shorthair, the Exotic was created to resemble Persian minus their long hair.
+A mix between Persian and American Shorthair, the Exotic was created to resemble Persians minus their long hair.

 In general, Exotic is happy to entertain themselves while you’re at work and will only pester you for attention if you ignore them too long.